A-Chicharito-S/A-Chicharito-S.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper is accepted by Findings of EMNLP 2022
+One [paper](https://aclanthology.org/2022.findings-emnlp.177/) accepted by Findings of EMNLP 2022